daattali/beautiful-jekyll/_posts/2020-08-27-how-to-design-a-simple-exercise-routine.md

 Notes:

-* Repeat the above routine X amount of times that you want (I'm currently doing 10 and 15 minutes..hoping to work that up).
+- Repeat the above routine X amount of times that you want (I'm currently doing 10 and 15 minutes..hoping to work that up).
 Each time through is 5 minutes.
-* Each individual exercise is 50 seconds, followed by ten seconds of rest.
+- Each individual exercise is 50 seconds, followed by ten seconds of rest.
-* Find a HIIT timer that does 50 seconds, 10 seconds.
+- Find a HIIT timer that does 50 seconds, 10 seconds.
 You can find an app or a YouTube video that can do this.
 I use this one [here](https://www.youtube.com/watch?v=-nRDPNGj2EU&list=PL9VK7qHep7EdvuE-Ux_hVKsADmizewBA5&index=2&t=609s) for when I do 15 minutes.

 _And that's it!_

 _If you'd like a simple worksheet to fill in your own simple exercise routine and with a few more exercise suggestions for each category, I can send you my personal setup too.
 Although they are all exercises that I know well and enjoy.
 Feel free to send me an email at_ [_simplehomemom@gmail.com_](mailto:eastcoastkellyb@gmail.com) _if you'd like that worksheet for free._

-Cheers,

-Kelly

-**Did you find this helpful?
-If so, I would greatly appreciate if you shared it.**